 The ‘Retail Crisis’ is Only a Crisis to Those That Didn't Evolve

 The world of retail was rocked last month when Toys"R"Us filed for Chapter 11 bankruptcy protection.
 Many took it as a bad omen or the proverbial “last gasp” of a dying industry.
 Headlines of a “Retail Crisis” permeated the news cycle and analysts poured over the reasons why — with most of the blame directed at the shift to online shopping.
-With 80 percent of Americans shopping online at least once a month and e-commerce growing consistently by at least 10 percent year-over-year, the trends could seem bleak for some retailers, but only the ones that haven’t evolved.
+With 80 percent of Americans shopping online at least once a month and e-commerce growing consistently by at least 10 percent year-over-year, the trends could seem bleak for some retailers.
+However, I would argue that not all will suffer the same fate.

-2017 is the year that time ran out for retailers that didn’t evolve and continued with “business as usual.”
-The Toys"R"Us Chapter 11 filing is a dire example of a retailer with a significant brick-and-mortar presence that chose to wait instead of adapt to today’s consumers, ignoring the need for a combined approach of online conveniences with in-store experiences.
+2017 is the year that time ran out for retailers that didn’t evolve and continued “business as usual.”
+The Toys"R"Us Chapter 11 filing is another example to retailers of what happens if you wait instead of adapting to today’s consumers — ignoring the need for a combined approach of online conveniences with in-store experiences.

 What Toys"R"Us got wrong, other retailers like LEGO and American Girl got right.
 The difference is in the local, in-store experience, which American Girl mastered early on.
 The popular doll retailer understood its experience-craving consumer and transformed its brick-and-mortar locations into destinations that made it fun and worthwhile to visit and shop on-site.